openjfx/samples/IDE/NetBeans/Modular/Maven/README.md

 Download [JavaFX jmods](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

-### Java

-For the first time only:

-- Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

-- Open NetBeans and create a global Library under `NetBeans -> Tools -> Libraries -> New Library`.
-Name it `JavaFX11` and include the jars under the lib folder from JavaFX 11 (but not the `src.zip` file).

-- Create a global Library under `NetBeans -> Tools -> Libraries -> New Library`.
-Name it `JavaFXMODS11` and include the folder JavaFX jmods 11.

-Clone the sample, open it with NetBeans, and make sure the paths for Java 11 and JavaFX 11 match those on your machine.

-Clean and build with regular button to create a custom JRE.
-Run with regular button.

-To run the custom JRE on Mac:

-    dist/jlink/HelloFX/bin/java -m hellofx/org.openjfx.MainApp

-To run the custom JRE on Windows:

-    dist\jlink\HelloFX\bin\java -m hellofx/org.openjfx.MainApp

 ### Maven

 Clone the sample, open it with NetBeans, and make sure the paths for Java 11 and